jbreeden/lamina/README.md

 Lamina is similar in spirit to node-webkit, or atom-shell.
 It provides a Chromium shell for your application's UI.
 This lets you develop your UI like a web app, while giving you access to the underlying system like a native app.

+Under the hood, lamina is CEF3 with mruby embedded.
+It provides some convenience such as launching a web server (of your choosing) that dies with the browser.
+This lets you use full-blown CRuby, nodejs, or any other server side technology along with your application, while maintaining a desktop app feel.
+If your needs are less complex, you can build the entire application in JavaScript and/or mruby (and html, css, etc.).

 App Structure
 -------------